Bible Study

 Oddly enough, something about his story struck a chord with me.
 It was as if God was trying to get my attention.

 The Mosaic Covenant was established under Moses and practiced in Saul’s time.
 It required the Israelites to make regular offerings to obtain God’s favor and avoid judgment in our fallen world.
 This Mosaic Covenant foreshadowed the ultimate Lamb that would be slain on our behalves to reconcile us to God, the Father, in Christ Jesus.
-And, it was still in effect during the time that 1 and 2 Samuel was written.
+And it was still in effect during the time that 1 and 2 Samuel were written.

 Let’s take a look at one instance in 1 Samuel 13.